candicebasterfield/Confirmatory-factor-analyis-and-structural-equation-modelling/README.md

 #### **Variables **
 ##### Predictors
+*
-*Generalized Anxiety Disorder Questionnaire-IV (GAD-Q-IV).
+Generalized Anxiety Disorder Questionnaire-IV (GAD-Q-IV).
-Social Phobia Diagnostic Questionnaire (SPDQ).
+Social Phobia Diagnostic Questionnaire (SPDQ). ,
 Panic Disorder Self-Report (PDSR).
 Patient Health Questionnaire-9 (PHQ-9).
 The PHQ-9 assesses symptoms of major depression based on diagnostic criteria of the DSM-IV.
 Primary Care PTSD Screen (PTSD).
+*
 ##### Outcome
 Suicidal ideation was assessed using item 9 of the PHQ-9, which asked how much respondents thought about hurting themselves or that they would be better off dead in the past two weeks.